Skip to code content (skip section selection)

 SIGN.
 Any device which is displayed or placed outdoors in view of the general public for the purpose of directing attention to a product, service, place, activity, business, institution or person.
 The device shall include any written announcement, declaration, display, illustration, insignia, symbol, logo, balloon, banner, pennant and shall also include forms shaped to resemble any human, animal or product.
 SIGNS shall include devices which bear lettered, pictorial or sculptured matter and are affixed to, painted on, or represented directly or indirectly upon a building or other outdoor surface or parcel of land.
 SIGNS shall also include devices which form a component part of any building, marquis, canopy, awning, street clock, pole, parked vehicle or other object whether stationary or movable.
 See §§ 153.430 through 153.438 and §§ 150.105 through 150.110.

 SPA.
-A business establishment that provides consumers with access to one of the following beauty-related personal services, including, but not limited to, manicures, pedicures, waxing, chemical peels or similar services.
+A business establishment that provides consumers with access to one of the following beauty-related personal services, including, but not limited to, manicures, pedicures, waxing, chemical peels, cosmetic tattooing as defined in § 111.06 or similar services.
 Massage services may be offered incidental and secondary to the personal services identified herein, as long as it is performed by a licensed massage therapist.

 STORY.
 The portion of a building included between the upper surface of any floor and the upper surface of the floor next above.
 The top STORY in a building shall be the portion of a building included between the upper surface of that floor and the ceiling or roof above.
 Usable or unused under-floor space shall be considered a STORY if there is a finished floor level directly above it which is: more than six feet above grade as defined herein for more than 50% of the total perimeter; or is more than 12 feet above grade as defined herein at any point.